 In line with the definition above, the Mistletoe Foundation uses a three prong test to decide if someone is an eligible "postdoc" for the purposes of the Mistletoe Research Fellowship program:

 2) You have a temporary non-tenure-line appointment that is focused primarily on research rather than teaching.
 Although we recognize that many postdocs do teach, we do not regard adjunct faculty or visiting assistants/lecturers as postdocs.
-One important indication of eligibility is that you do receive research funding (either from your university or from an external grant).
+One important indication that your appointment is focused on research is that you receive some amount of dedicated research funding (either from your department, your PI, or from an external grant).
 The Mistletoe Research Fellowship is designed to be a supplement that augments and enhances your research funding.
-It does not work well when it is your sole source of research funding.
+It does function as well when it is your sole source of research funding.

 3) You are supervised by a mentor or by a PI - indicating that the position is a part of your continuing education and training in research.

-My PhD is in Psychology and you listed Psychological and Brain Sciences.
+My PhD is in Psychology and you listed Experimental Psychology.
 Am I eligible?

-At this time, the MRF program is designed to work best for individuals whose training heavily emphasizes one or more of the following competencies: quantitative analysis and data manipulation, laboratory science or engineering.
+At this time, the Mistletoe Research Fellowship is designed for individuals whose training heavily emphasizes one or more of the following competencies: quantitative analysis and data manipulation, laboratory science, or engineering.

-This is likely to be true for experimental psychology and more unlikely for applied psychology.
-We recognize that many social sciences require extensive training in quantitative methods but it is not the primary focus it would be for a PhD in Statistics.
-If you feel confident your training is a strong match, you should certainly apply for the fellowship.
-Note that the fields of social science we explicitly accept either have data analysis as their primary focus (Statistics, Informatics) or data analysis combined with a laboratory science component (Pyschological and Brain Science).
+This training requirement applies for Experimental Psychology but is very unlikely to apply for Applied Psychology or Clinical Psychology.
+While we do recognize that many social sciences require extensive training in quantitative methods, it is not their primary disciplinary and research focus.
+If you feel confident your core training does meet requirements, you should certainly apply for the fellowship.
+Note that the fields of social science we explicitly accept either have data analysis as their primary focus (Statistics, Data Science, Informatics) or data analysis combined with a laboratory science component (Experimental Psychology).